Managing Page Security in Confluence – Restrictions, Permissions and Automation

 Page Restrictions in Confluence

-Page restrictions allow more granular security settings to be enabled.
-If you’re working on a page that shouldn’t be seen by anybody but your department, you can easily lock it down (including editing rights).
-What’s important, the restrictions are inherited, so all the child pages will have at least the same level of restrictions.
+Page restrictions enable more granular security settings.
+If you’re working on a page that only your department should see, you can easily lock it down, including editing rights.
+Importantly, the restrictions are inherited, so all the child pages will have at least the same level of restrictions.

 The restrictions are applied by clicking on a Padlock Icon at the top of the page.
 Levels of restrictions include who can Edit, or who can View and/or Edit the page.
 The users or groups are added manually to the list, and then the restrictions are saved.